skarim/arduino-homekit-blinds/README.md

 ### Get current position
 `GET /position`

 Returns a plain-text response with a float (0.0 to 100.0) of where the blinds are currently at.
-100 is fully open.
+0 is closed, 100 is fully open.

-### Get current state
-`GET /state`

-Returns a plain-text response with one of three integers:
-- 0: blinds are moving towards closing
-- 1: blinds are moving towards opening
-- 2: blinds are not moving

 ### Set Position
 `POST /set?position=N`